Freedom of Information disclosure log

 Gift and benefit reporting

-The Defence Gifts and Benefits Register provides details of gifts and/or benefits accepted and retained by Defence officials during the period 1 January 2020 and 31 March 2020 and whose value exceeds the stipulated threshold of $100.00 (excluding GST).
+The Defence Gifts and Benefits Register provides details of gifts and/or benefits accepted and retained by Defence officials during the relevant reporting period and whose value exceeds the stipulated threshold of $100.00 (excluding GST).